otoolep/questdb.io/docs/restAPI.md

 sidebar_label: REST API
 ---

-QuestDB REST API is based around standard HTTP features and is understood by off-the-shelf HTTP clients.
+The QuestDB REST API is based around standard HTTP features and is understood by off-the-shelf HTTP clients.
-It provides a simple way to interact with QuestDB as is compatible with most programming languages.
+It provides a simple way to interact with QuestDB and is compatible with most programming languages.
-API functions are keyed on full URL and they use query parameters as their arguments.
+API functions are fully keyed on the URL and they use query parameters as their arguments.
 Responses are function specific, for example you can download query results as CSV files, directly from the API.
 You can also get JSON responses.

 Available function are `/imp`, `/exec`, `/exp` and `/chk`.

->REST API can be accessed interactively using Web Console that is a part of QuestDB distribution.
+>The REST API can be accessed interactively using Web Console that is a part of QuestDB distribution.
-To access Web Console visit **[http://localhost:9000](http://localhost:9000)**
+To access the Web Console visit **[http://localhost:9000](http://localhost:9000)**

 Other machines on your network can access the console or connect to the DB programmatically by navigating `http://IP_OF_THE_HOST_MACHINE:9000`